General Money Entry Requirements Health & safety Weather Embassies Etiquette Public Holidays Attractions Map

 Sunset on Guam ©Yuki Yaginuma

-An increasingly popular travel hub in the South Pacific, Guam offers lush tropical jungles that bump up against sandy white beaches largely undiscovered by Western tourists.
+Guam is an increasingly popular travel hub in the South Pacific.
+The island offers lush tropical jungles that bump up against sandy white beaches largely undiscovered by Western tourists.
 Although it is Micronesia's largest and most populous island, Guam is still small enough to explore in a day or two, and its resorts and attractions are ensuring that it becomes more and more popular as a Pacific holiday destination.